stfxecutables/dynamic_loss/paper/notes/notes.md

 \end{aligned}

-The last line shows how this truly emulates a LeakyReLU, as gradients are identical under the threshold, ($x > 0$ ReLU or LeakyReLU case; as per above, the 0.1 is spurious in here) and multiplied by 0.1 when over the threshold (compared to the "hard" dynamic loss, which would zero gradients on these values).
+The last line shows how this truly emulates a LeakyReLU, as gradients are identical to those from the cross-entropy loss under the threshold $\tau$, and multiplied by 0.1 when over the threshold (compared to the "hard" dynamic loss, which would zero gradients on these values).

 ##### Issue #2 - Simulation Results